 One of the classic ingredients used in Japanese braised and simmered dishes is soy sauce.
 Soy sauce is made from dried soy beans, wheat, water, and salt.
 Because of the limited number of ingredients used to make it, the flavor of the soy sauce is greatly effected by the quality of the ingredients used.
 Soy sauce is added later in cooking to add flavor and color.
 If soy sauce is added too early, the dish can become too salty and dark, and the flavor of the soy sauce will disappear if it is overheated.
 Braising is a great way to use a special artisan soy sauce, as the items being braised are accentuated by the rich flavors of the soy sauce.
 The Ingredient Finder sells one of my favorite artisan soy sauces, Kishibori Shoyu, which is produced on Shodoshima, a small island in the Seta Inland Sea in Japan.
 Steamed soybeans, toasted wheat, salt and mineral water are fermented for one year in seasoned 100-year-old cider barrels.
 The ideal climate conditions of the area lend to a slow, yet constant fermentation that produce a large number of complex organic acids, giving the soy sauce a unique bull-bodied aroma.
 Unlike mass-produced soy sauces, this soy sauce isn’t treated with additional alcohol or preservatives, and is not adulterated by any additives.
 It’s just pasteurized and then bottled.

 Now let’s talk pork belly.
-In How to Roast a Pig, by Tom Rea, a fantastic book you’ll be hearing more about in the future, the author writes that “[p]ork belly is the most amazing piece of meat in a pig because it’s comprised of nonworking muscle (very tender meat) with plenty of well-distributed fat (loads of flavor and moisture).”
+In How to Roast a Pig, by Tom Rea, the author writes that “[p]ork belly is the most amazing piece of meat in a pig because it’s comprised of nonworking muscle (very tender meat) with plenty of well-distributed fat (loads of flavor and moisture).”
 The secret to pork belly is to cook it slowly, so that the excess fat is rendered from the flesh, leaving you with the succulent, juicy meat.

 Braising pork belly achieves this beautifully, and using Kishibori shoyu gives the pork a wonderful rich flavor.
 The tender cubes of braised pork are delicious served with rice and sauteed greens, or whatever happens to sound good to you at the moment!